Buddha (album): Background

+Blink was formed in Poway, California, in August 1992 by guitarist Tom DeLonge, bassist Mark Hoppus, and drummer Scott Raynor.
+Hoppus, who had recently moved to San Diego, was introduced to DeLonge by his sister Anne and the pair immediately bonded over a shared love of punk rock, spending hours writing songs together in DeLonge's garage.
+Raynor, whom DeLonge had met at a local Battle of the Bands competition, completed the trio.
+The band's early material combined the melodic Southern California skate-punk of groups such as the Descendents and Bad Religion with dual lead vocals, juvenile humor, and fast-paced three-chord songs.
+The trio briefly performed under names including Duck Tape and Figure 8 before settling on Blink.

+After recording the homemade cassette Flyswatter in drummer Scott Raynor's bedroom in 1993, blink began building a following through performances at local high schools, clubs, and all-ages venues throughout San Diego.
 The band's first performance was at a local high school during lunch, and soon the trio graduated to San Diego's Spirit Club and influential local shop Alley Kat Records.
 DeLonge called clubs constantly in San Diego asking for a spot to play, as well as calling up local high schools convincing them that Blink was a "motivational band with a strong anti-drug message" in hopes to play at an assembly or lunch.
 The band soon became part of a circuit that also included the likes of Ten Foot Pole and Unwritten Law, and they found their way onto the bill as the opening band for local acts at SOMA, a local all-ages venue which they longed to headline.
-The band's equipment was piled into a blue station wagon for touring purposes and they first began to play shows outside San Diego.